Scalloped Tomatoes Casserole

 This recipe features a good tomato flavor, but the other chopped vegetables add balance, crunch and contrast to increase the variety of tastes and textures.
 A teaspoon of brown sugar adds a sweetness to the acidic tomatoes.

-Soft and tender this side dish is easy to chew and eat.
+Soft and tender, this side dish is easy to chew and eat.
 Day old or toasted bread cubes can be used, but we find bread crumbs to be the easiest and softest option.

-Tips & Tricks
+Recipe Tips & Tricks

 - Cubes of day old bread or crushed saltine crackers may replace bread crumbs.